 The Library and Early Education Commission is composed of 15 members, four of whom have significant experience in early education.
 Each Commissioner serves a four-year term with the potential to be reappointed to a second four-year term.

-Acting as the voice of the public, the Commission studies, reviews, evaluates and makes recommendations to the City Council regarding existing or proposed library facilities, programs, operations, services and financing.
-The Commission advocates improved library services and, as a forum for public discussion of library needs, the Commission facilitates communication between the public, the City Council and San José Public Library staff.
+Acting as the voice of the public, the Commission studies, reviews, evaluates, and makes recommendations to the City Council and the San Jose Public Library administration regarding existing or proposed library facilities, early education and library programs, operations, services, financing, and leading edge developments.
+The Commission advocates high quality and impactful library and early education services and, as a forum for public discussion of library and early education needs, the Commission facilitates communication between the public, the City Council, and the San Jose Public Library staff.

 Library and Early Education Commission Membership